To build the static files of your website for production, run:

 Deploying to Render

-Render offers free static site hosting with fully managed SSL, custom domains, a global CDN and continuous auto deploys from your Git repo.
+Render offers free static site hosting with fully managed SSL, custom domains, a global CDN and continuous auto-deploy from your Git repo.
 Deploy your app in just a few minutes by following these steps.

 Create a new Web Service on Render, and give Render permission to access your Docusaurus repo.